felipead/elasticsearch-workshop/README.md

   - `git clone https://github.com/felipead/elasticsearch-workshop`
   - `cd elasticsearch-workshop`

 We have provided Vagrant and Docker environments, as well as manual setup instructions.
+Choose whatever setup is easier for you.

-### Setup Using Vagrant
+### Option 1: Using Vagrant

 - Requirements:
     - Install [Vagrant](https://www.vagrantup.com/downloads.html)